 You can finance the entire cost of your education through loans, if needed.
 Student Financial Services provides information and resources to help you through the process of securing loans.

-Students enrolling in the Class of 2020 can apply for education loans for the 2017-18 academic year beginning in early June of the summer preceding enrollment.
-At that time we email enrolling students a link to the updated education loans section of our website, where they can learn more about loan programs, compare loan options, and follow links to the lenders websites.
+Students enrolling in the Class of 2024 can apply for education loans for the 2021-22 academic year beginning in June of the summer preceding enrollment.
+At that time we email enrolling students a link to the updated education loans section of our website, where they can learn more about available loan programs, compare loan options, and follow links to the lenders websites.

 For more information on loans, please review the student loans section of our website for more information.